Things to do in Leticia Amazon Colombia

 When visiting Leticia as a solo traveler, take your usual travel precautions, like not walking around alone in the dark or in isolated areas.
 Check out our safety tips for Colombia and our tips for traveling alone in Colombia.

-Best Time To Visit Leticia Colombia: Climate and Weather
+Best Time To Visit Leticia: Climate and Weather

 Due to its proximity to the equator and location in the Amazon rainforest, Leticia experiences high temperatures and humidity throughout the year.
 Expect average temperatures around 30°C (85°F) and humidity levels of approximately 88%.

-During the “dry” (meaning low-water) season from June to October, the decreased water levels facilitate jungle hikes, while the “wet” (high-water) season between November and May offers more boat trip and wildlife spotting opportunities.
+During the “dry” (meaning low-water) season from June to October/November, the decreased water levels facilitate jungle hikes, while the “wet” (high-water) season between November/December and May offers more boat trip and wildlife spotting opportunities.

 Practical Tips For Visiting The Amazon Region in Colombia